yousabmenissy/cur/README.md

 The characters '\n', '\t' and '\s' are treated as blanks.

-- blanks at the start of the line are ignored.
+- tabs and spaces at the start of the line are ignored.
 - tabs and spaces before the end of the line are ignored.
 - multible lines of blank characters are all replaced with a single '\n' character.
 - cur will make sure the last character in the file is a new line, '\n'.